samresume/Lung-Segmentation-in-Chest-X-Ray-Dataset-using-U-Net/README.md

-# Lung Segmentation in Chest X-Ray Dataset and using U-Net
+# Lung Segmentation in Chest X-Ray Dataset using U-Net